Hamziee/bootimus/README.md

 # Bootimus - Modern PXE/HTTP Boot Server

+## ⚠️ There be dragons ! ⚠️

+This is a very much early stage - work in progress project and there may be bugs

+Please raise a issue for any unexpected behaviour you encounter.

+## Tested Images

+ - archlinux-2025.12.01-x86_64.iso [✅]
+ - Rocky-10.1-x86_64-minimal.iso [✅]
+ - ubuntu-24.04-live-server-amd64.iso [✅]

+## Roadmap

+- FreeBSD Support
+- NetBSD Support
+- OpenBSD Support
+- Windows Support

 **A production-ready, self-contained PXE and HTTP boot server** written in Go with embedded iPXE bootloaders, SQLite/PostgreSQL support, and a full-featured web admin interface.
 Deploy in seconds with a single binary or Docker container.

 **Why Bootimus over iVentoy?**